ChristopherColorado/prework-study-guide/README.md

 This is a prework study guide for coding bootcamp

-- This was created to practise some basics and to have a place where I can refer to the cheatsheets I'm most likely to use starting out.
+This was created to practice some basics and to have a place where I can refer to the cheatsheets I'm most likely to use starting out.

 ## Installation